 About Southeast Texas VOAD

-To achieve its mission, SETXVOAD collaborates with local, state and federal governmental partners, as well as other nonprofits, including faith-based and community-based organizations.
+To achieve its mission, SETXVOAD collaborates with local, state and federal governmental partners, as well as other nonprofits, including faith-based and community-based organizations, congregations and businesses.

 The jurisdiction of SETXVOAD is Jefferson, Orange, Hardin, Jasper, and Newton Counties.